95348953489345893524897/pvprepo/information/movement.md

 # Wallstrafing
 - add later

+# Circlestrafing
+- Does circle strafing even have an effect on sandbox? figure out later

 # Balloons (For scaling walls)
 - Demonstration - https://youtu.be/-4LRnP6-fvM<br/>
   1. Add explanation later

 # Big Bill's Thrill
 Big Bill's Thrill (BBT) is a speedrunning trick discovered in HL2.
-It allows you to enter a noclip like state, teleport, and offset your hitbox so that [some?] player tracking E2s track the wrong hitbox. <br/>
+It allows you to enter a noclip like state, teleport, and offset your hitbox, causing [some?] player tracking E2s to track the wrong hitbox. <br/>
 How it works:
-  - By brushing a prop against the bounding box of a wheel (A real wheel from the Jeep, Jalopy, APC, ETC., not just a prop), the prop gets odd collisions.
+  - By brushing a prop against the tangent of the bounding box of a wheel (a real wheel from the Jeep, Jalopy, APC, etc., not just the wheel prop), the prop gets glitched collisions.
-  - When the player collides with the prop by touching it, they also get these similar odd collisions.
+  - When the player collides with the prop by touching it, they also get the same glitched collisions, causing them to float, among other things (explained later).
-    - After the player gets those collisions, they enter a glitched state where they start floating.

 <img width="1920" height="1080" alt="poster-25-08-22 08-36-11 2" src="https://github.com/user-attachments/assets/4b3c759b-5dfd-42aa-b500-9e054290d6c0" /> <br/>
 Bounding boxes of Jeep and barrel. <br/>
 <br/>